billsix/cprogrammingbook/doc/07-Preprocessor.rst

 causing an error.

-When the identifier associated with a non-function macro is seen, it is replaced by the macro replacement tokens, then rescanned (see later) for further replacements to make.
+When the identifier associated with a non-function macro is seen, it is replaced by the macro replacement tokens, then re-scanned (see later) for further replacements to make.

 Function macros can be used like real functions; white space